wavemaker/docs/learn/app-development/dev-integration/inspection-framework.md

 #### Examples of correct code for this rule:

-Components are not supported in wavemaker 10.x.
+Components are not supported in WaveMaker 10.x.
 You can yse Prefabs instead of the component.
 Drag and drop the prefab where you want to use instead of the component.

 ## No AngularJS Directive